arkadiuszTomaszewski/interview-app/README.md

 # User Statistics App
-This app make calculation for users fetching from github and receive statistic for this users by rest api.
+App make calculation for users downloaded from github and returns statistic for this users by rest api.
 ## Application startup
 0. build project using `mvn clean package`